exploretech-la/onboarding/README.md

 </html>
 ```

 Congrats!
 You just built your first website!
-Double click the file to open it (or if you're using VSCode then right click and select 'Open With Live Server').
+If you're still using VSCode then right click and select 'Open With Live Server'.
+Otherwise, you can just double click on the HTML file in your File Explorer.
+It will open website locally within your default browser.

+[**Note:** If you opened the HTML file with Live Server, then whenever you make an edit to your website in VSCode then it will update automatically in the browser (just make sure you click save `Cmd+s` or `Ctrl+S`).
+This won't work if you opened it from the File Explorer, you would have to close and reopen the file.]

 Here we used a basic header tag and a paragraph text tag.
 There are countless other tags in HTML and its not worth memorizing all of them.
 Instead, I would use Google or refer to this [master list](https://www.w3schools.com/TAGS/default.ASP) if you needed to use something.